Block kit in modals

 Modals object in New command trigger datatree Root View ID and Previous View ID found in the New command trigger

 When a view is submitted, it closes by default.
-Take care to only push a modal view on top of an active view.
+Ensure you only push a modal view on top of an active view.

 # Open/update or push modal view action input